 Rule 16: Ordinances, effective date.
 No ordinance shall take effect less than 20 days after its final passage by the Board and approval of the Executive, unless the Board shall adopt a resolution declaring an emergency and at least 2/3 of all members of the Board vote in favor of such resolution.

 Rule 17: Advice and consent.

-Upon receipt from the County Executive of his or her nomination of a person to any office or position, the same shall be read by the Clerk under "Written Communications and Petitions" if at least seven days' notice of the nomination has been given to each Freeholder.
-In the event that each Freeholder has received at least 24 hours' notice of the proposed nomination, the said seven days' notice requirement may be waived by unanimous consent of all Freeholders present.
-The nominee shall thereafter be interviewed by the Freeholders sitting as a committee of the whole in executive session at a time designated by the Chairman.
+Upon receipt from the County Executive of his or her nomination of a person to any office or position, the same shall be read by the Clerk under "Written Communications and Petitions" if at least seven days' notice of the nomination has been given to each County Commissioner.
+In the event that each County Commissioner has received at least 24 hours' notice of the proposed nomination, the said seven days' notice requirement may be waived by unanimous consent of all County Commissioners present.
+The nominee shall thereafter be interviewed by the County Commissioners sitting as a committee of the whole in executive session at a time designated by the Chairman.
 Action of confirmation or rejection, upon a nomination made by the County Executive, shall not be postponed or delayed longer than 90 days.

-Following completion of said interview and investigative consideration, a resolution shall be presented to the Freeholder Board, at which time they shall individually vote for or against confirmation, and the Clerk shall then notify the County Executive, in writing, of the Board's decision.
+Following completion of said interview and investigative consideration, a resolution shall be presented to the Board of County Commissioners, at which time they shall individually vote for or against confirmation, and the Clerk shall then notify the County Executive, in writing, of the Board's decision.

 Rule 18: Resolutions.
-Resolutions shall be prepared by the Legislative Counsel upon request of any Freeholder.
+Resolutions shall be prepared by the Legislative Counsel upon request of any County Commissioner.
 Every proposed resolution shall be prepared in writing and may be introduced at any regularly scheduled meeting of the Board upon a motion and seconding, subject to Rule 5.